 Navigating the multitude of programs offered by the Social Security Administration (SSA) can be a daunting task.
-The disability programs provided by the SSA are the largest of several Federal programs that offer assistance to people with qualifying disabilities.
 Social Security Disability Insurance (SSDI) makes monthly payments to you if your medical condition qualifies.

 Social Security considers you disabled under these rules:

 - You’re unable to continue the type of work you did before.

 - You can’t adjust to other types of work because of your disability.

 - Your disability has or will persist for one year or more, or result in death.

 When you apply for SSDI, the Social Security Administration calculates the amount of your possible monthly disability benefits based on your work history.
 The SSA may reduce the amount you receive in some cases if you have other sources of income.
 Specifically, Social Security may lower your disability payments if you receive certain types of pension payments.

 The main point that Social Security considers is whether you paid Social Security taxes on the money you earned while working the job that provided your pension.
 Most government jobs and private businesses participate in Social Security withholding, so any pension you receive from employment in such a job will not impact your disability benefits.

 In most cases, a pension doesn’t impact the amount of an SSDI payment.
 What about the other way around?
 Can an SSDI payment reduce the amount you receive from your pension?

 The short answer is, “yes.”
 It isn’t a common occurrence but it can happen.
 Whether or not your pension payment alters Social Security Disability benefits depends on the kind of pension you have and on the type of Social Security benefits you’re receiving.